QuarkNerd/blog/tmakarem/_posts/2017-03-21-Working-with-Type-Sketch-vs-Adobe-Illustrator.md

 **Setting text styles**

-You can set text styles in both Sketch and Illustrator and apply a style to multiple text boxes and update it to apply global edits to any text that inherits that style.
+You can set text styles in both Sketch and Illustrator and apply that style to multiple text boxes.
+You can then update that text style once to apply global edits to any text that inherits that style.
 In Illustrator you can apply different text styles to selected text within the same text box, whereas in Sketch, each text box can inherit only one style.

 **Customising an instance of a  text style**